GazPrash/PushSmallGitHub/readme.md

-# PushSmall - Automate Gitignore for your repos!
+# PushSmall - Automate .gitignore for your repos!

 ## Overview